vasim07/DataScienceProjects/README.md

 ## Data Science Projects

-The respository contains codes of data sciece course work and competitions/hackathons.
+The respository contains codes of data science course work and competitions.

 The following contents lay down the principles that we use for solving a Data Science problem.